REDPILLED Media Weekly Column

 March 19: “STAND STRONG!”

 Perceptive readers will notice that the last two tweets were sent out on the same day: March 19th.
 Madison isn’t stupid.
-Having had many long nights at the office coming up with “stand” tweets this week, he decided to doubled up on Friday the 19th to give himself Saturday the 20th off.
+Having had many long nights at the office coming up with “stand” tweets this week, he decided to double up on Friday the 19th to give himself Saturday the 20th off.
 Then on Sunday the 21st, he was back to the grindstone.

 March 21: “We need a President who can stand.”